hesa/misc-public/doc/gothenburg.md

 ## Gyllene Prag

-Best Pilsner in town.
+Best Pilsner in town?
 Fresh from the Pilsner Urquell factory.
 Eastern Europe kind of food.

 ## Koka